Peer Reviewed Journal Articles

-Lewis, M. (in press).
+Lewis, M. (2020).
 A Bridge Across Our Fears: Queer Feminist Intersectional Ethnic Studies as Interdisciplinary Praxis.
-L. A. Saraswati and B. Shaw (Eds.), Advanced Undergraduate Theory Reader in Women’s and Gender Studies.
+L. A. Saraswati and B. Shaw (Eds.), Feminist and Queer Theory: An Intersectional and Transnational Reader.
 Oxford University Press.

-Lewis, M. (accepted).
-Pedagogical Femme Sensibilities: Teaching Gender and Sexuality Studies Through Queer Affect and Embodiment, In LaFollette, K. and N. Santavicca (Eds.).
-Queer Approaches: Emotion, Expression, and Communication in the Classroom.
+Lewis, M. (in press).
+Pedagogical Femme Sensibilities: Teaching Gender and Sexuality Studies Through Queer Affect and Embodiment, In LaFollette, K. and N. Santavicca (Eds.), Queer Approaches: Emotion, Expression, and Communication in the Classroom.
 Charlotte, NC: Information Age Press.